2010s in Europe: Hungary

 The Őszöd speech which was followed by mass protests led Fidesz to winning a supermajority in the 2010 election.
 In 2011, the new Hungarian constitution was adopted in the parliament and in 2012 it became effective, although it was subject to controversies due to its consolidation of power to Fidesz.
 The party's majority of seats remained after the 2014 election, and following the escalation of the migrant crisis, Fidesz began using right-wing populist and anti-immigrant rhetoric.
 Fidesz won again in the 2018 election.

 Because of Orbán's curtailing of press freedom, erosion of judicial independence and undermining of multiparty democracy, many political scientists and watchdogs consider Hungary to have experienced democratic backsliding during Orbán's tenure.
 Orbán's attacks on the European Union while accepting its money and funneling it to his allies and family have also led to characterizations of his government as a kleptocracy.
 Orbán defends his policies as "illiberal democracy."

+During the 2015 European migrant crisis the Orban Hungarian government initiated the erection of the Hungary-Serbia barrier to block entry of illegal immigrants.

 Hungary held a 2016 Hungarian migrant quota referendum, an overwhelming majority of voters rejected the EU's migrant quotas.